Board of Directors

 Treasurer, Greyston Foundation Board

-Joe is the Chief Executive Officer of Paraco Gas Corporation, a privately held retail energy company serving the Northeast region.
+Joe Armentano is the Chief Executive Officer of Paraco Gas Corporation, a privately held retail energy company serving the Northeast region.
 Paraco has over 80,000 customers primarily servicing residential and commercial users of propane and heating oil.
 Paraco is the 13th largest propane marketer in the U.S. with more than 400 employees headquartered in Rye Brook, New York.
 He has served as C.E.O. since 1987 and has been at Paraco since 1976 holding various positions within the company.
 Joe has overseen Paraco’s growth through 46 acquisitions of largely independent propane marketers, and presently the company operates from 20 locations in the Northeast and exceeds $140 million in sales revenues.

 Joe maintains active involvement in many civic and professional organizations.
 Currently, he serves on the Board of Directors of the NPGA (National Propane Gas Association); the Greyston Foundation, a not-for-profit organization involved in Open Hiring™ for unemployable workers; the Italian Business Forum, a cultural not-for profit organization.
 He has previously been the Past Chairman of PERC (Propane Education and Research Council) and Member of Vistage (C.E.O.
 Management Group).